Vaastav-Technologies/py-logician/README.md

 ## 🪄 Log Formatting by Log Level

 Many-a-times it is the case that more refined (lower) log-levels need to output more (detailed) information.
 Hence, `logician` maps more-detailed log-formats to lower log-levels.
-Different log levels can be mapped to different log formats automatically which takes effects thoughout all log levels.
+Different log levels can be mapped to different log formats automatically which takes effects throughout all log levels.

 > ⚠️ These format mappings currently assume use with Python's standard `logging` module.
-In the future, support may expand to other logging libraries or frameworks.
+In the future, support may
+> expand to other logging libraries or frameworks.

 The default setup looks like this: